Road trip to Historic U.S. Route 66 in Winslow, Arizona

 The city is located in Navajo County, and home to nearly 10,000 residents.

-Winslow is the site of the famous "Standin' on the Corner" park popularized by the song "Take It Easy" sung by the Eagles.
+Winslow is the site of the famous "Standin' on the Corner" park popularized by the song "Take It Easy" sung by the Eagles band.
 The sculpture, and the mural, is a "must see" Route 66 attraction and photo op!

 Winslow is also the location of the historic Fred Harvey's La Posada Hotel, which remains a popular lodging experience today.
 In addition to La Posada, several other hotel properties are located in the city.
 Read about Winslow hotels and traveler reviews at TripAdvisor.